femisharomi/notepad/README.md

   - **`CMakeLists.txt`:**
     - CMake configuration file for project building and management.
     - Used to build the entire application, assuming all prerequisites are installed.
-- ** '.gitignore': **
+- **'.gitignore':**
-    = The .gitignore file is currently setup to block the debug folder from being tracked by Git.
+    - The .gitignore file is currently set up to block the debug folder from being tracked by Git.
 If removed then the following debug folder will be added to branch.
     - ***`build_Project_Name_Debug`:***
         - Folder with the syntax `build_Project_Name_Debug`.
 	- Contains the project along with debug configurations.